 Shooting in continuous mode will ensure that you can take a series of shots during an active moment.
-You’ll be more likely to capture the right expression.
+As a result, you’ll be more likely to capture the perfect expression.

-The beauty of digital kids photography, though, is that shooting in continuous mode doesn’t cost you anything extra.
+The beauty of digital child photography is that shooting in continuous mode doesn’t cost you anything extra.
 It also gives you all the options you could want.

 You may want to plan the shots.
-But when it comes to photographing children, especially little ones, be prepared for the unexpected.
+But when it comes to photographing children, especially young ones, expect the unexpected.

 In these types of photos, the emotion overrules the need for a technically perfect shot.
 The camera settings don’t need to be perfect.

-It’s said that you should never work with children or animals.
-With photography, though, children and animals can be the most entertaining subjects to work with!
+People say that you should never work with children or animals.
+With photography, though, children and animals can be the most fun subjects to work with!